Welcome and thank you for visiting.

 - Follow TOK on WordPress.com

 - 20,535 hits

 Tag Archives: Camping

 We went random camping near Limestone Mountain and Limestone Creek near Sundre, Alberta for a few days again.
-We have gone camping in this area before, but it was the first time at this spot.
-We have named it Room with a view and it … Continue reading
+We have gone camping in this area before, you can read about the post here.
+We have named it Room with a view and it was spotless … Continue reading

 We went camping again at one of our favorite places next to the James River near Sundre, Alberta, Canada.